SmashedFrenzy16/Flight-Tracker/README.md

 This is a flight tracker program made in Python.
 View your flight with ease using this program!

-## Modules Used
+## Module Used

-These modules were used:
+This modules were used:

 - `requests` (`pip install requests`)
--